BACK TO RESOURCES

 When a State Surprise Billing Law Takes Precedence

 A common reason claims do not qualify for IDR is that state law governs the dispute.
 Under the NSA, IDR serves as a default process.
-If a state has its own surprise billing law that applies to a specific claim and health plan, that state process takes priority over the federal one.
-State processes replace federal ones when:
+A claim does not qualify as a qualified IDR item or service if the out-of-network rate for that item or service is determined by reference to a specified state IDR law.
+A state law takes precedence if

-- The state has an established surprise billing law
+• The state has an applicable surprise billing law or dispute resolution law

-- The health plan is fully insured and regulated at the state level
+• The health plan is fully insured and regulated at the state level (self-funded plans are typically governed by federal law)

-- The state law applies to the specific service in question
+• The state law applies to the specific item or service in question

 When all three of these conditions exist, IDR won’t apply, even if the case looks like a viable IDR candidate.
 For providers that operate across multiple states, this requires careful jurisdiction assessment.
 In this case, the jurisdiction will depend on: